- The South Carolina lakes offer a huge variety of fish, especially bass, crappie, catfish, and sunfish.

 3. Lake Moultrie

-Lake Moultrie is among the most attractive lakes in the low area, and it draws a large crowd.
+Lake Moultrie is among the most attractive lakes in the Lowcountry, so it draws a large crowd.
 Its proximity to Charleston is also advantageous.
 This lake provides excitement for anyone looking for a day of activities away from the city.
 The lake’s 60,400 acres (244.4 km²) have produced world records for black crappie and catfish catches.

 The diverse ecosystems that surround the lake will delight visitors.
+The great blue heron, blue crab, and green anole lizard, among many other species, live in this area.
 The coastlines are lined with blackwater ponds, marshes, and cypress trees, and the waters are abundant with fish.
 The lake’s accessibility and the numerous water activities available have made the area a popular day trip destination.

 2. Clarks Hill Lake

 The Strom Thurmond Reservoir, also known as Clarks Hill Lake, is a man-made reservoir on the Georgia-South Carolina border in the Savannah River Basin.
 It is the second-largest lake east of the Mississippi River, covering 70,000 acres (283 km²).
-In addition, its 1,000-plus miles of shoreline provide ample opportunities for fishing, boating, and Corps activities.
+In addition, its 1,000-plus miles of shoreline provide ample opportunities for fishing, boating, and Corps of Engineer activities.
 There are also hundreds of campgrounds, thriving villages, and charming small towns for you to visit.
-Clarks Hill is known for its largemouth bass, striped bass, bluegill, redbreast sunfish, bass, and crappie fishing, and its exceptional shellcracker fishing during the late spring spawn and some gigantic catfish.
+Clarks Hill is known for its largemouth bass, striped bass, bluegill, redbreast sunfish, crappie, and some gigantice catfish, as well as exceptional shellcracker fishing during the late spring spawn.

 1. Lake Marion

 Lake Marion has so many good qualities!
 The state’s largest lake has roughly 110,600 acres (447.6 km²) to explore, from soggy cypress stands to a little-known ghost town jutting above the water.
 It is so large that it spreads across five counties!
-Santee Cooper Country is known for its giant fish and rich wildlife, and the lake is home to foxes, deer, alligators, hawks, egrets, wild turkeys, and ducks.
+Known as Santee Cooper Country, the lake area is known for its giant fish and rich wildlife, and is home to foxes, deer, alligators, hawks, egrets, wild turkeys, and ducks.
 Smaller ships can enter the marshes created when the lake overtakes its streams, and boaters can cruise from island to island.
 The Santee State Park includes cute small circular huts perched above the lake for a memorable stay-cation.
 The lake’s tranquil shores attract not just humans but also other animals.
 Several bird species opt to nest in the wetlands and dig for worms.

 The Featured Image